jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

   and [software composition analysis](../../categories/sca/) (SCA) tools can come into play.
+  The former scan code for vulnerabilities whereas the latter scan code dependencies.
   In the testing phase,
   having a product ready to run and be tested, [dynamic application security testing](../../categories/dast/) (DAST) tools can be used.
+  These do not access code
+  but send attack vectors to the endpoints of running applications.
   [Penetration testing](../../solutions/penetration-testing/)
   can be performed later,
   in the releasing phase.
+  This method relies on hackers
+  who try to bypass controls,
+  create custom exploits, etc.

 <div class="imgblock">